-In order to be ranked as a top-notch university, NTU participates in international academic collaborations and exchanges with great enthusiasm.
-NTU makes an effort to broaden the collaborations with international well-known institutes of higher learning; and also, by way of faculty and students exchange programs, research collaborations, and by participating in international academic organization activities, to lead NTU faculty and students forward into the world to become "cosmopolitans."
-In addition, NTU raises the size of scholarships for degree-seeking international students, cooperates with foreign universities to offer Dual Degrees Programs and Joint Degrees Programs, and builds a good learning environment, to attract more outstanding foreign students to study at NTU.
+In order to excel as a top-notch university, NTU participates in international academic collaborations and exchanges with great enthusiasm.
+NTU makes an effort to broaden the collaborations with internationally renowned institutes of higher learning.
+By ways of faculty and students exchange programs, research collaborations, and by participating in international academic organization activities, NTU faculty and students leap forward into the world and become "global citizens".
+In addition, NTU provides scholarships to degree-seeking international students, cooperates with foreign universities and offer Dual Degree Programs and Joint Degree Programs, and builds a good learning environment in order to attract more outstanding international students to study at NTU.

-I. Reinforce the Role and Function of the Organizations in charge of International Affairs
+Reinforcing the Role and Function of the International Affairs Organization

-In August, 2007, The Center for International Academic Exchanges that was in charge of international affairs and then subordinated to The Commission on Research and Development, was upgraded to a first level organizationthe Office of International Affairs.
-This Office includes an International Programs Division (IPD) and an International Student Division (ISD), both of which seek to reinforce NTU's international collaboration and exchanges; to handle the reception of visitors, the signing of protocols, international seminars, collaboration programs with foreign universities, and faculty and student exchanges; to propel an increase in the number of degree-seeking international students at NTU, and also to improve the measure of assistance and guidance for foreign students.
-The Office of International Affairs is also in charge of managing the international interflow of information at NTU, using the International Academic Exchange Information website which has the kind of electronic function that allows instant log-on searches, to compile statistics based on the transfer of information from every organization in NTU and analyze that information, hence helping to promote international affairs.
-In addition, the Office makes arrangements regarding the educational training for NTU departments and organizations or for the purposes of international affairs.
+In August 2007, the Center for International Academic Exchanges that had been in charge of international affairs and subordinated to the Commission on Research and Development, was upgraded to a first level organization- the Office of International Affairs.
+Under this Office, there is an International Programs Division (IPD) and an International Student Division (ISD), both of which seek to reinforce NTU's international collaboration and exchanges.
+The Office of International Affairs also oversees the database of international exchanges at NTU via the International Academic Exchange Information website, and initiates various seminars and educational training regarding the international affairs staff for the administration and teaching departments.

-II.
 Implementation and Reinforcement of Academic Exchanges and Collaboration